Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-warfighting.md

 A fixed plan can ignore the opponent's actual behavior and weaknesses.

 **Action**
-Study the enemy continuously and direct action against the most useful weakness.
+Study the enemy continuously and take direct action against the most useful weakness.

 **Outcome**
 Operations solve the real battlefield problem.